Alternative Human Anatomy

 - Cuadril: Hip or lower back.
 This is the bone that comes form the last 2 ribs and hip of an animal.

 “En el trabajo me agacho mucho y por eso me duele el cuadril” means “at work, I bend over a lot and that is why my lower back hurts.”

 - Espinazo: Spine, spinal column, vertebral column, or vertebrae.

 “Tengo una hernia en el espinazo” means “I have a hernia on my spine.”

 - Rabadilla: This is in fact a chicken’s tailbone.

 “Me caí y me golpeé la rabadilla” means “I fell and hit my tailbone.”

-“Me duelen las patas” should be translated as “my hooves hurt”, but a provider once told a friend of mine that he was a doctor, not a veterinarian.
+“Me duelen las patas” could be translated as “my hooves hurt” or “my paws hurt”, but a provider once told a friend of mine that he was a doctor, not a veterinarian.
 That is why I’d translate it as legs in order to convey meaning and avoid confusion.

-“Estoy parada todo el día y me duelen los chamorros” means “I am standing all day long and my calves hurt.”
+“Estoy parada todo el día y me duelen los chamorros” means “I stand all day long and my calves hurt.”